Datamine-Crypto/dashboard/README.md

 # Configuration

 - check out [src/config.ts](src/config.ts) for customization
 - You can add in `?devLog=1` to url to get a console output for debugging 3rd party wallet connection.
-See `vconsole` npm package in [package.json](package.json) for more info.
+See `vconsole` yarn package in [package.json](package.json) for more info.
 - [src/core/helpArticles.ts](src/core/helpArticles.ts) contains our unique "instant help desk" solution.
 You can modify help articles here and they'll be added to "Help" tab
 - [src/core/web3/web3Reducer.ts](src/core/web3/web3Reducer.ts) contains the main state & reducer of the project and contains all the actions user can perform
 - [src/core/web3/Web3Bindings.ts](src/core/web3/Web3Bindings.ts) contains all the handling of recuder queries (async logic)